jup-ag/space-station/docs/2-apis/4-price-api.md

 ---
+sidebar_label: Price API
-title: Price API — Get on-chain price for any token.
+description: Get on-chain price for any token
 ---
 # Price API: Get on-chain price for any token